aarushi0998/AV_SW_hackathon/README.md

 3. Screenshots of the plots of accuracy and loss of the ANN and CNN models.
 ANN was tried for a maximum of 2 layers (i.e. 1, 2 layers) and CNN was tried for a maximum of 3 layers
 4. Screenshot of the final training accuracy
 5. model.yaml file for the structure of the model
-6. model_weights.h5 file for the optimised weights
+6. model_weights.h5 file for the optimised weights (sent by WeTransfer)

 ## Usage